scaleoutsean/awesome-solidfire/README.md

 #### ELK

-- Redirect SolidFire to syslog-ng or LogStash or whatever, and from there to Elastic
+- Redirect SolidFire log to syslog-ng or LogStash or whatever, and from there to Elastic

 #### Grafana/Graphite - HCICollector

 - [HCICollector](https://github.com/scaleoutsean/hcicollector/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
 It gathers SolidFire and vSphere 6.x metrics, stores them in Graphite and lets you visualize them in Grafana

-#### Prometheus - solidfire-exporter
+#### Grafana/Prometheus - solidfire-exporter

 - [Solidfire Exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in the Prometheus format
-- Should be able to work within Kubernetes without changes
+- Works within Kubernetes without changes

 #### Prometheus - NetApp Trident metrics